The Kids on the Move for Success Mission Statement

 Kids on the Move for Success team has a diverse range of backgrounds and skill sets, but we share a common goal to change the next generation.
 We work hard in accomplishing our mission – by being able to show our students “TuffTactics” tools is the best reward of it all.

 Kids on the Move for Success, Inc., was founded on September 1, 2013 by Antoinette Tuff.
 The organization was birthed to help underserved children all over the world see a new beginning and to know that they too can push pass their life circumstances and be prepared for a purpose in life.

 2013 – Present…We have given out scholarships to students all over the world.
-This has allowed us to give out more than 20 scholarships to students from Elementary to Graduate.
+This has allowed us to award more than 30 scholarships to students from Elementary to Graduate.

 In 2018…Antoinette allowed her students and the community to understand the importance of giving back to the community, so she launched “Joy in the Morning Community Outreach” for families in the Hughes Spalding Hospital.
 Everyone gives from toys, books, gift bags, flowers, gift cards from Publix and Walmart and much more.